kar-center/Git-Guidelines/CONTRIBUTING.md

         This code is the property of 'Kar.center' and may not be reproduced or distributed without permission.
         Author: Example Name
         Contact: example@example.com
-- After
+- After interpretation

         /*
         * Copyright (c) 2024.
         * All rights reserved.
         * This code is the property of 'Kar.center' and  may not be reproduced or distributed without permission.
-        * Author: Sam Rocky
+        * Author: Example Name
-        * Contact: samrocky404@gmail.com
+        * Contact: example@example.com
         */
 5. Once the profile is configured, you can select the scope of files to which you want to add the text or set this profile as the default profile for all files in the project that are not included to any scope.